XDC-Community/docs/learn/how-to-articles/how-to-migrate-from-solana-to-the-xdc-network-using-solang.md

 # Overview

 Solana is a new blockchain focusing on performance.
-It supports smart contracts like Ethereum which they call Programs.
-You can develop those in Rust, but there's also a new project now to compile Solidity to Solana.
-In other words you can deploy your contracts written in Solidity now to Solana!.
+It supports smart contracts like Ethereum which they call programs.
+You can develop these programs in Rust, but there's another way.
+You can now deploy your contracts written in Solidity to Solana!

 ### What you will learn

-This guide aims at teaching on how a smart contract with solidity for solana using solang.
+This guise will teach you how to write a smart contract with Solidity to deploy on Solana using Solang.

 ### Solang

-With [Solang](https://solang.readthedocs.io/en/latest/) you can compile smart contracts written in Solidity for Solana and Parity Substrate.
+With [Solang](https://solang.readthedocs.io/en/latest/), you can compile smart contracts written in Solidity for Solana and Parity Substrate.
 It uses the llvm compiler framework to produce WebAssembly (wasm) or BPF contract code.
-As result, the output is highly optimized, which saves you in gas costs.
+As result, the output is highly optimized, which saves you in gas fees.

 The best way to install Solang is using the [VS Code extension](https://solang.readthedocs.io/en/latest/extension.html).
-It will automatically install the correct solang binary along with the dependencies.
+It will automatically install the correct Solang binary along with the dependencies.

-Let's do some changes to our solang extension, we need to put the target in the settings of it:
+First, you'll make some changes to our Solang extension, settings:

 ![solang-target](https://user-images.githubusercontent.com/34518489/195971806-c043bd4e-ec6a-41fc-83ac-62c32a37178a.png)

-If you have solidity extension in VSCode Disable the workspace:
+If you have Solidity extension in VSCode, disable the workspace:

 ![disable-solidity](https://user-images.githubusercontent.com/34518489/195971874-c49e3a0e-0a41-4cd6-8cd1-ac76d13cba62.png)

 # Install and setup Dev Environment

-For this guide I will be usuing `Windows`
+For this guide, we are be usuing `Windows`

-There are a few technical requirements before we start.
+There are a few technical requirements before you start.
 Please install the following:

 - [Node.js v8+ LTS and npm](https://nodejs.org/en/) (comes with Node)
 - [Git](https://git-scm.com/)
 - [Yarn](https://yarnpkg.com/) (optional but I will use this one)
 - [Solang](https://solang.readthedocs.io/en/latest/)

-Once we have those installed, we only need one command to install Truffle:
+Once you have those installed, you only need one command to install Truffle:

 ```bash
 npm install -g truffle